 I have had a long-lasting passion in fitness, healthy eating, micronutrient biohacking (including nootropics), entrepreneurialism, Stoic philosophy and Eastern philosophy.
 I enjoy enriching my coaching sessions with these elements, and encouraging my clients’ growth along these paths.

-The coaching system is, fundamentally, a strategic dialogue between the coach and the client where ideas are reflected upon and goals are set.
-The coach becomes an ally, a counsellor and an accountability partner.
+The coaching system is, fundamentally, a strategic dialogue between the life coach and the client where ideas are reflected upon and goals are set.
+The life coach becomes an ally, a counsellor and an accountability partner.

-My Journey into Coaching
+My Journey into Life Coaching

 After becoming the most highly paid private tutor in the East of England, and running a moderately successful tutoring agency, a growing sense of emptiness began eating away at me.
 Things seemed to be working, but I wasn’t happy.
 So, I put on my backpack and flew to South America to live the backpacker’s life.
 When one travels, there is a lot of time to think.
 Deep in thought across the Andes, I concluded that behind every business venture of the past 10 years was a compulsive study into personal development.
 My character, it seemed, was eternally wrapped around the question of how to develop the Self.
 At last, I had found my passion.
 After 4 months of travel, I returned home.
 I collected a lifetime of work in personal development and psychology, and offered it to the world through the website you are reading now.